lukebradaric/frostbolt-discordjs/README.md

 ```

 # 2 Create a commands.json file
-# 3 Create a sounds folder
+# 3 Create a folder called sounds
 # 4 How to add mp3 commands
 - Type in frostbolt discord channel
 - add your_command_name_here (upload mp3 file here)